 Proficiency in the use of HV testing equipment.

-Proactive, adaptable mind-set with a willingness to work independently or collaboratively within the wider Asst Management Department and other departments within GCR.
+Proactive, adaptable mind-set with a willingness to work independently or collaboratively within the wider Asset Management Department and other departments within GCR.

 Excellent attention to detail and organisational skills with ability to manage conflicting deadlines.